Skip to content

 Transparency, Accountability, Stewardship

 When you donate to OCRA, you can be sure your money is handled responsibly.
-By ensuring rigorous accountability, financial transparency, and meticulous stewardship of our donors’ funds, OCRA has earned the highest possible rating from Charity Navigator and a Gold rating from Guidestar.
+By ensuring rigorous accountability, financial transparency, and meticulous stewardship of our donors’ funds, OCRA has earned the highest possible rating from Charity Navigator and a Platinum rating from Guidestar.
 We also meet the stringent Standards for Charity Accountability set forth by the Better Business Bureau’s Wise Giving Alliance.

 Please explore this page to view our financial statements and policies.